Veneziahhh/Sokoban-Game/README.md

 # Sokoban-Game
-Sokoban Game Software Programmed in x86
+Sokoban Game Software Programmed in `x86`, running on `x86` architecture systems only (eg. Windows XP)

-first commit
+A short demo video: